A music showcase for Jazz aficionados featuring the best of Caribbean Jazz artistes in collaboration with local independent acts.

 Cultural performances in dance, street theatre, traditional mas, steelpan and drums on the streets of Port of Spain, Woodbrook and St. James.

-Street theatrical performances will showcase local and regional actors and character on the bustling street at various locations across the country.
+Street theatrical performances will showcase local and regional actors and characters.

 The theatre productions will feature some of the best plays written and produced by outstanding playwrights in the Caribbean.
 These productions will be performed by a cadre of talented actors at the various venues.

-A scenic sail around the island of on the ferry will present a myriad of opportunities to demonstrate the history, culture and arts of Tobago in a unique and exciting manner.
+A series of events highlighting the history, culture, and arts of Tobago in a unique and exciting manner.